LoLei/tug-overlap-checker/README.md

 Due to many conflicting classes this semester and seeing how comparing them manually is a PITA, this tool was created to automate the process.

+Since many different universities use the same online system, this may very well also work with other universities' sites like KFU.
+Changing the access URL is necessary for this though.

+Unfortunately there is no API for TUGO, or at least none that is easily accessible for a small project like this (since Studo *must* have one), therefore the data is scraped from the website at generous intervals.